JamesClonk/JamesClonk.github.io/content/posts/kubernetes-ingress-with-oauth2-proxy.md

 Once the `grafana-ingress.yml` has been applied to Kubernetes, cert-manager should have automatically requested and created a valid Let's Encrypt certificate for our domain, `grafana.my-domain.com` in this example.

 You should now be able to reach Grafana by opening the browser and going to `https://grafana.my-domain.com`.
-When doing, you'll be greeted automatically by a login page from GitHub, since any traffic going to `grafana.my-domain.com` has to pass the authentication process provided the previously deployed oauth2-proxy first:
+When doing so, you'll be greeted automatically by a login page from GitHub, since any traffic going to `grafana.my-domain.com` first has to pass the authentication process provided by the previously deployed oauth2-proxy:

 ![GitHub OAuth2 Login](/images/oauth2_github_login.png)